"Maybe It's a Piece of Dust"

 It definitely isn't fun when using vi...
 However, I've used a Lenovo laptop a couple years back that had a similar touchbar, and that was even worse, as they decided to move the caps lock and "\" key somewhere random as well.
 After that experience, the Apple touchbar isn't that bad.

-You're dusting it wrong.
+You are probably holding it wrong.

+My question is how do you accidentally graze the touchbar that's on top of your keyboard when you're typing.
+I never touch any of the function keys when I'm typing, my fingers are on the bottom half of the number keys if I even have to reach them.

-The Shine is Off the Apple (Score:2)
+The Shine is Off the Apple (Score:5, Insightful)

 I purchased the second Macintosh model (Fat Mac) in college and had Macs up until about 10 years ago.